 Youth members can still enrol on the week night courses if they so wish, however we feel that the Saturday morning option would be of more benefit for those that fall within this age bracket.

 Qualified BCU coaches will run courses.
 The initial course consists of 8 sessions, which are held on a Saturday morning on the estuary in Seaton.
-Included in the course fee is Membership of the club for the year, enabling you to carry on coming along on Saturdays until summer sessions end in early September.
+Included in the course fee is Membership of the club for the year, enabling you to carry on coming along on Saturdays until summer sessions end in October.
 There will be the odd Saturday these follow-on sessions will not be running, however, unless not foreseen, prior warning will be given.

 These sessions are progressive and will include both kayak and canoe teaching, and will develop the child at a pace relevant to them as an individual.
 By the end of the summer season, all members will be ready with the skills to take part in the winter white water paddling season if they wish.